boysbytes/openvino-chatbot/README.md

     When prompted, enter the path of the model repo, for example, `https://huggingface.co/boysbytes/DeepSeek-R1-Distill-Qwen-1.5B-openvino-8bit`.

-2. Update the model path in `.env`.
+2. Update the model and tokenizer path in `.env`.

 ## Troubleshooting